CiscoUcs/UCS-Terraform/README.md

 Given a configuration file whose purpose is to create a new Service Profile in UCS, the way it all works is the ```terraform-provider-ucs``` talks to UCS, requesting to create a new Service Profile

-This terraform provider will be enhance and iterated upon when we understand further requirement from the DevNet community.
+This terraform provider will be enhanced and iterated upon when we understand further requirement from the DevNet community.
 One of the first suggested additions is using [Cobbler](http://cobbler.github.io/) to add the Operating System into the new created UCS Server so please provider feedback if you feel this is interesting to you.

 ## How the Provider setup process works